OKOFLOOOR INSTALLATION GUIDE

 Below are guidelines for laying our Okofloor.
 Every endeavour has been made to ensure the information given here is true and reliable.
 It is given only for the guidance of our customers and for use with our recommended tools/adhesives.
 The company cannot accept any responsibility for loss or damage that may result from the use of this information, due to the possibility of variations of processing or working conditions and/or workmanship beyond our control.
 Users are advised to conduct their own tests for a particular application.

 On delivery of your Okofloor, please remove it from its packaging and store it loosely rolled and set upright in the room that it is due to be laid in for at least 24 hours before installation.
 This will allow your flooring to acclimatize to the temperature of its new home.
-It is recommended that prior to laying, the floor, subfloor and adhesive should be kept in a temperature of 18°C to 27°C, the relative humidity should not exceed 65 %.
+IMPORTANT Okofloor cannot be laid in cold temperatures.
+It is essential that prior to laying, the floor, subfloor and adhesive should have acclimatised to a temperature of 18°C to 27°C (in winter months this may take considerably more than 24 hours).
+The relative humidity should not exceed 65 %.
 Low temperatures cause the flooring to become rigid and make cutting harder, also increasing the risk of cracking while the floor is being cut.

 Before cutting or installing your Okofloor, inspect it to ensure there are no visible defects and that all rolls are the colour and size you want, as we can't take items back once they have been used or fitted (see Conditions of Use and Sale).
 As with all flooring, there are small variations in colour between manufacturing batches.
 Therefore, it is essential that all the material required for each installation is ordered in one batch to ensure a perfect colour match between rolls.
 Make sure the floor on to which your Okofloor is being laid is smooth, flat and rigid.
 Ensure there are no cracks or gaps and that it is free of dust, grease, wax, paint and any other dirt, stains or contaminants.
 Obviously the cleaner and smoother your sub-floor, the better your vinyl flooring will look.
 There is no need to use an underlay with our Okofloor.
 If your sub floor is uneven we recommend you use a good-quality latex self-levelling compound, alternatively smaller uneven spots of more than 3mm can be filled with a rapid-drying deep-fill compound.
 For all subfloors, we recommend a final skim of Ardex Feather Finish to ensure the smoothest possible finish.
 The total build-up of the floor is approximately 3mm of latex self-levelling compound, a negligible skim of Ardex Feather Finish and 1mm of adhesive.